 Tramadol can pose life-threatening risks when combined with monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), alcohol, anti-psychotics, CYP2D6 and/or CYP3A4 inhibitors and any triptans.

-Drug addicts often suffer from both mental illness and substance abuse problems.
+Drug addicts often suffer from both mental illness and substance use disorder problems.
 If users are already prescribed one of the above-mentioned medications for their mental illness and combine it with recreational Tramadol use, the results could be fatal.

 Short-term and Long-term Effects of Tramadol

 - Social problems

 - Lack of motivation

 Serotonin Syndrome- Because Tramadol is an SSRI, it has the potential to flood the brain with serotonin.
 When combined with other medications such as antipsychotics that lower the seizure threshold, Tramadol has the potential to induce life-threatening seizures due to Serotonin Syndrome.